authelia/authelia/docs/content/en/integration/proxies/nginx.md

 [authelia-authrequest.conf](#authelia-authrequestconf), and [proxy.conf](#proxyconf) snippets.
 In the example these files exist in the `/config/nginx/snippets/` directory.
 The `/config/nginx/snippets/ssl.conf` snippet is expected to have the configuration for TLS or SSL but is not included as part of the examples.

+The directive `include /config/nginx/snippets/authelia-authrequest.conf;` within the `location` block is what directs [NGINX] to perform authorization with Authelia.
+Every `location` block you wish for Authelia to perform authorization for should include this directive.

 {{< details "/config/nginx/site-confs/auth.conf (Authelia Portal)" >}}
 ```nginx